-The rooftop café of Printemps department store :
+The rooftop cafés of Printemps & Galeries Lafayette department stores:

-From the 9th floor of this luxury department store situated just behind the Opéra Garnier you have a staggering view of the glass rooftop of the Grand Palais with the Eiffel Tower directly behind it and when you turn around you have a sublime view of Sacré Coeur in Montmartre.
+From the 9th floor of these luxury department stores situated just behind the Opéra Garnier you have a staggering view of the glass rooftop of the Grand

+Palais with the Eiffel Tower directly behind it and when you turn around you have a sublime view of Sacré Coeur in Montmartre.

-The terrace is on the 2nd floor of gourmet foods above the 5 floors for men.
-It's been completely refurbished with separate areas for each type of food like tipy cafes, all round the edge of the building ex food, like tiny cafés, all round the edge of the building each with a view of Paris.
+The Printemps terrace is on the 2nd floor of gourmet foods above the 5 floors for men.
+There are 'tiny cafés', all round the edge of the building each with a view of Paris.